zetanumbers/posts/myosotis.md

 ## Extensions and alternatives

-*This section is optional as it contains unpolished concepts, which is not essential understanding the overall design of proposed feature.*
+*DISCLAIMER: This section is optional as it contains unpolished concepts, which are not essential for understanding the overall design of proposed feature.*

 ### Disowns (and NeverGives) trait(s)